RyanSanford13/M.S.-Thesis/README.md

 <br> Description: Wrapper script to perform needle path optimization over a sphere.
 <br> functions:
 	<br> &emsp; *randTri.m*
- 	<br> &emsp; &emsp; Description: Selects a triangle from a provided mesh based on probability proportional to area; takes the <br> &emsp; &emsp; triangulated entry and/or target zone(s) and selects a triangle based on a probability distribution defined by the area of the triangles within the mesh
+ 	<br> &emsp; &emsp; Description: Selects a triangle from a provided mesh based on probability proportional to area; takes the <br> &emsp; &emsp; triangulated entry and/or target zone(s) and selects a triangle based on a probability distribution defined by <br> &emsp; &emsp; the area of the triangles within the mesh
   	<br> &emsp; *uniformSample.m*
    	<br> &emsp; &emsp; Description: Randomly selects a point within a provided polygon; takes the triangle chosen from the randTri() <br> &emsp; &emsp; function and randomly selects a point within the boundaries of the triangle
     	<br> &emsp; *checkIntersect.m*